Intentional community

 Ecovillage "Velyka Rodyna" in Troshcha (Троща).

-An intentional community is a voluntary residential community designed to foster a high degree of social cohesion and teamwork.
+An intentional community or commune is a voluntary residential community designed to foster a high degree of social cohesion and teamwork.
 Such communities typically promote shared values or beliefs, or pursue a common vision, which may be political, religious, utopian or spiritual, or are simply focused on the practical benefits of cooperation and mutual support.
 While some groups emphasise shared ideologies, others are centred on enhancing social connections, sharing resources, and creating meaningful relationships.

 Some see intentional communities as alternative lifestyles.
 Others see them as impractical social experiments.
 Some see them as a natural human response to the isolation and fragmentation of modern housing, offering a return to the social bonds and collaborative spirit found in traditional village life.
 Others see them as ways to address problems that are seen as plaguing modern cities, such as alcohol abuse, poverty, unemployment and crime, especially when used in conjunction with emigration from industrialized countries and colonization of new lands.

 The multitude of intentional communities includes collective households, cohousing communities, coliving, ecovillages, monasteries, survivalist retreats, kibbutzim, Hutterite colonies, ashrams, and housing cooperatives.

 As well, planned developments such as some company towns that provided comfortable workers' housing and aspirations of a stable sober workforce, could be considered intentional communities and sometimes even spark from an aspiration for a utopia.

 History

 Ashrams are likely the earliest intentional communities, founded around 1500 BCE.
 Buddhist monasteries appeared around 500 BCE.
 Pythagoras founded an intellectual vegetarian commune in about 525 BCE in southern Italy.

-Hundreds of modern intentional communities were formed across Europe, North and South America, Australia, and New Zealand out of the intellectual foment of utopianism.
-Intentional communities exhibit the utopian ambition to create a better, more sustainable world for living.
+Over the last three hundreds years, hundreds of utopian communities were formed in Europe, North and South America, Australia, and New Zealand, with the intent to create a better, more sustainable world at least locally.
+This process is continuing in the modern age, as in the case of East Wind Community and green urbanism.

 Synonyms and definitions

 Additional terms referring to an intentional community can be alternative lifestyle, intentional society, cooperative community, withdrawn community, enacted community, socialist colony, communistic society, collective settlement, communal society, commune, mutualistic community, communitarian experiment, experimental community, utopian experiment, practical utopia, and utopian society.

-The term utopian community applied to an intentional community might be considered to be a pejorative.
+The term utopian community applied to an intentional community might be considered to be pejorative.
 Many intentional communities do not consider themselves to be utopian.

 The term commune (Note: The word commune is originally a French word appearing in the 12th century from Medieval Latin communia, meaning a large gathering of people sharing a common life; from Latin communis, things held in common.) is considered to be a negative term or even linked to leftist politics or hippies.